-When his brother dies stepping out in front of a car, Detective Jack Laidlaw is determined to find out what really happened.
-With corrosive wit, Laidlaw relates an emotional quest through Glasgow’s underworld, and into the past.
-He discovers as much about himself as the loved brother he has lost in a search that leads to a shattering climax.
+When his brother dies stepping out in front of a car, Jack Laidlaw is determined to find out what really happened.
+Laidlaw begins an emotional quest through Glasgow’s underworld, and into the past.
+He discovers as much about himself as about the brother he has lost, in a search that leads to a shattering climax.

 See more reviews

 “His Laidlaw is an enduring hero with the dry wit and insight to make other literary detectives seem two-dimensional”

 “The Laidlaw books are not just great crime novels, they are important ones”

 “He kicked the door open so the likes of Ian Rankin, Denise Mina and me could sneak through behind him”

 William McIlvanney is the author of the award-winning Laidlaw trilogy, featuring Glasgow’s original maverick detective.
 Both Laidlaw and The Papers of Tony Veitch gained Silver Daggers from the Crime Writers’ Association, while the third in the series, Strange Loyalties, won the Glasgow Herald’s People’s Prize.
 He died in December 2015.